 As shown in Figure 10 and Figure 12, more recent flow sampling of reference bioassessment sites by SWAMP, including those used in CSCI development and calibration, has documented that many streams used in development were, in fact, not perennial but seasonally intermittent streams that flow for short durations during spring and early summer on an annual basis.
 Some streams had a complete lack of flow due to extreme drought years (e.g. 2013-2015, Figure 10 and Figure 13), though this did not preclude the use of the CSCI in prior or following years to accurately predict similarity to reference.
 Thus, the definition of seasonal streams also includes those streams that may not naturally flow during severe, exceptional, or extreme drought.

 As a result, the CSCI, and the Stream Biological Objective as defined, is suitable to apply to streams that are perennial or seasonally intermittent, using a minimum expected flow requirement for sampling.
 Mazor et al. 2015 used and recommends using a minimum 4-week sampling delay period from both the onset of stream flow and/or from the last major storm “re-setting” event (see below for discussion of delay from scour event).
 This 4-week minimum flow duration requirement has been combined with the CSCI development reference site sampling period beginning March 1 through October 31 to insure the objective (CSCI) applies to representative streams from Mazor et al. 2015 and 2016 (sampling beginning on March 1 would need at least 4 prior weeks of flow, resulting in a flow evaluation start date of February 1 for the objective applicability).
 Seasonal stream segments which do not meet these criteria are considered to be ephemeral stream segments and, as the CSCI is not intended to apply to stream segments that exhibit ephemeral flows, these stream segments are excluded from the Stream Biological Objective.
-The Stream Biological Objective uses the year 1999 to establish the earliest time period for evaluation of a seasonal stream segment as ephemeral, as this time period represents the earliest time period for bioassessment data used in CSCI development (Mazor et al. 2016).
+The Stream Biological Objective uses the prior ten consecutive years for evaluation of a seasonal stream segment as ephemeral, as this time period will allow for the evaluation of changes in hydrology over time due to climate change.
 Many stream segments in the San Diego region are ephemeral, even during non-drought years, only flowing for short time periods during and following (e.g. 24-48 hours) rainfall events, and lacking connectivity to groundwater to allow for sustained surface flows beyond storm event response (e.g. see USEPA 2008c).
 While specifically excluded from the Stream Biological Objective, current efforts are focused on conducting representative biological assessment sampling of ephemeral streams during their dry phase to evaluate condition (Mazor et al. 2017).